Woody Bay, Devon Cottages

 All on one floor.
 Steepish wooden steps with handrail from driveway up to elevated deck.

 No smoking.
 Unsuitable for small children except babes in arms.
-Short breaks of 3 nights minimum available.
+Short breaks of three nights minimum available.

 Treetops is excellently placed for a wide variety of outdoor pursuits with riding, sea, lake and river fishing, golf (Saunton Sands, Ilfracombe and Combe Martin) and surfing (Croyde Bay and Woolacombe) all on offer.
-Exmoor, smallest but one of the most beautiful of England's National Parks, rises behind the rocky cliffs, with its moors, streams and Lorna Doone associations.
-Local village amenities are available at Lynton (3 miles) and Lynmouth (5 miles); the historic market town of Barnstaple is 16 miles and the seaside resort of Minehead 20 miles.
+Exmoor, the smallest but one of the most beautiful of England's National Parks, rises behind the rocky cliffs, with its moors, streams and Lorna Doone associations.
+Local village amenities are available at Lynton (three miles) and Lynmouth (five miles) while the historic market town of Barnstaple is 16 miles and the seaside resort of Minehead 20 miles.

 "The accommodation was lovely and of a very high standard, with all the amenities needed for a very comfortable stay.
 The views and area in general were stunning with Woody Bay only 10 minutes' walk away.
 The lodge is supplied by water from a nearby spring which was the icing on the cake for me, being a bit of a health nut!
 We spent our time walking, visiting nearby places like Lynton and Lynmouth, relaxing in the peacefulness of the lodge or eating out.
 The Old Station House (15 mins drive away) provided good food at a reasonable price.
 It was probably the best holiday I've had and found a week was not long enough!
 The owners were lovely people and very welcoming, I will definitely holiday there again."Guest's review on TripAdvisor 2017-08-21